tams2429/ToPok-OrNotToPok-/README.md

 # Challenges
 1. Playing around with the Shakespeare Endpoint as there was only a limit of 5 requests per hour
-2. Transforming pokemon description to a format that is accepted by the Shakespear Endpoint (i.e. remove any new lines ('/n'), replace spaces with '%20')
+2. Transforming pokemon description to a format that is accepted by the Shakespear Endpoint (i.e. remove any new lines ('\n'), replace spaces with '%20')